Monsoon (1952 film)

-Monsoon is a 1952 American drama film directed by Rod Amateau and written by Leo Townsend and Forrest Judd, David Robinson and Leonardo Bercovici.
-The film stars Ursula Thiess, Diana Douglas, George Nader, Ellen Corby, Philip Stainton, Myron Healey and Eric Pohlmann.
-It was released on December 14, 1952, by United Artists.
+Monsoon is a 1952 American drama film directed by Rod Amateau and starring Ursula Thiess, Diana Douglas, George Nader, Myron Healey, Ellen Corby, Philip Stainton and Eric Pohlmann.
+It was released on December 14, 1952 by United Artists.

 Plot

-A young woman named Julia brings her fiancé and his mother to a village in India to meet her father and brother.
-Hospitality proves in short supply and things take a turn for the worse when Julia's seductive younger sister arrives.
+Julia brings her fiancé and his mother to a village in India to meet her father and brother.
+Trouble ensues when Julia's seductive younger sister arrives.